codynelson08/MESAseq_compiled_code/readme.txt

 3) Demo and 4) Instructions for use
 We have included all code to complete analyses detailed in manuscript, separated into folders by figure/table (see details for each folder below).
 Source data is available in a separate folder labeled ‘source data files.’

-*Figures 1, S1, S2, S3 and Tables 1, 2 were generated without code using a combination of Prism graphpad, microsoft office excel, and microsoft office powerpoint
+*Figures 1, S1, S2, S3 and Tables 1, 2 were generated without custom code using a combination of Prism graphpad, microsoft office excel, and microsoft office powerpoint

 Figure 2:
 -2A made using Prism graphpad.